Gallbladder and Bile Duct Cancer

 • Nausea and vomiting

-• The accumulation of fluid in the abdomen (ascites)
+• The build-up of fluid in the abdomen (ascites)

 • Fatigue and weakness